Fishcare educates the public about responsible fishing

 - Promote community awareness of responsible recreational fishing practices

 - Give their time to attend community fisheries events and

 - Volunteers do not undertake any law enforcement function

 - Volunteers must abide by all fisheries rules and not have any prior convictions relating to fisheries offences

-You might see Fishcare volunteers:
+You may see Fishcare volunteers:

-- on patrol at local fishing spots
+- on patrol at local fishing spots;

 Fishcare volunteers are well versed in the recreational fishing rules and regulations and are more than happy to answer any queries you may have.

 There are Fishcare volunteer groups in the South, North and Northwest.
 A part time regional coordinator and a senior support volunteer coordinates each of these groups.

 For further information about the Fishcare Tasmania program, read the latest